vitorl07/Discord-Slash/README.md

 <a href="#"> **Feel Free to add my bot which is being developed!**</a>

 Update: This project is cancelled and it's being replaced with another.
 Details soon!

+Update: This code is no longer working, as it was introduced in late 2022